comit-network/comit-rs/README.md

 - Extensive testing on mainnet from our side still remains to be done
 - Several features for achieving production-ready robustness are still under works
+- Once we consider comit-rs production ready, we will release version 1.0.0

 ## Structure